Revolutions – A Conference

 In the 100th anniversary year of the Russian Revolutions, our conference focuses on the theme of revolutions, including their widespread and widely varying causes, contexts, conditions and consequences.

-It will feature keynote addresses from four very accomplished speakers whose work is representative of the diverse features and geographies of revolutions past and present: Julia Buxton, Domenico Losurdo, Ruslan Dzarasov and Gong Yun.
+It will feature keynote addresses from five very accomplished speakers whose work is representative of the diverse features and geographies of revolutions past and present: Julia Buxton, Allen Ding, Ruslan Dzarasov, Peter Kulchyski and Kees van der Pijl.
 The conference will benefit greatly from the contributions of these scholars, as well as from the generous support of the following journals and institutions:

 Capital and Class; Capitalism Socialism Nature; International Critical Thought; Marxism 21; Research in Political Economy; Review of African Political Economy; Third World Quarterly; World Review of Political Economy;

 Centre of Asia Pacific Initiatives, Victoria; Gyeongsang University, South Korea; Centre for Global Studies, Victoria; Mayworks Festival; Association of United Ukrainian Canadians

 There are many types of revolution, of course, but we are primarily interested in the often spectacular political, social or economic events that confront particular institutional, social and ideological regimes.
 The revolts of colonized, enslaved and indigenous peoples from Tyrone, Toussaint, Tupac and Tecumseh, through the revolutions which defined the west like the English and the French to today’s Bolivarian, Arab Spring, and colour revolutions, have transformed politics, state structures, economies, cultures and societies.
 Revolutions require imagination: ideologies motivate actors, events confound them and prompt new explanations.
 By some accounts, we are still living in age of revolutions; others question their possibility today.